Teardrop Peperomia Plant Care (Peperomia orba Care and Common Issues with Remedies

 Teardrop Peperomia, Peperomia orba

-Peperomia orba (Teardrop Peperomia) problems are brown leaf tips, dropping leaves, shriveled leaves, wilting, leggy stems, diseases and pests among others.
+Peperomia orba (Teardrop Peperomia) problems are drooping leaves, dropping leaves, shriveled leaves, brown leaf tips, wilting, leggy stems, diseases and pests among others.
 Keep reading for more on these problems and how to fix them.

 Dropping leaves